jorendorff/recipes/bread/easy-baguettes.md

 ### Scoring and Baking

--   Preheat the oven to 450 F. Place a rectangular cake pan or another type of high-sided pan on the bottom rack to heat and adjust the top rack halfway up.
+-   Preheat the oven to 450°F. Place a rectangular cake pan or another type of high-sided pan on the bottom rack to heat and adjust the top rack halfway up.
 If you have a bread stone, heat it on the top rack.
 Heat 2 cups of water in a kettle.

 -   Once risen, slash the top of the baguettes with a lame, razor blade, or even a serrated bread knife.
 The cuts should be at an acute angle to the length of the loaf and parallel to each other.